My Hair Regrowth Journey

 My plan at the moment (mid August) is, after my next full haircut, which will be around the same time as I run out of the Topical Formula 15, if it looks like there is a noticeable difference in hair growth, I will take a break from that product and only continue with the shampoo and brush, or just the shampoo, for anywhere from a week to a full haircut cycle; I will take more pictures at the one week mark.
 If at that point it still looks like a noticeable difference from my first pictures in May, I will continue using this product.
 The purpose for the break is to get my hair, or scalp, to calm back down from standing up high.
 Ever since I started, either from the brushes, the roller, or both, my hair has been sticking straighter up off of my head which can give a false appearance that my hair is thicker or more dense, at least it feels thicker or more dense; once I give it a break, I expect, if there has been true growth, then it will be fully apparent.

 Today is September 29th, 2024, and last week, September 22nd, I took the 6 pictures below with my haircut.
-This was 17 weeks from starting the protocol.
+This was 17 weeks (4 months) from starting the protocol.
 I did not take any pictures today because I did not stop using the scalp brush.
 Based on what I am seeing, it does look a little thicker or more dense but not that much.
 Given that three months is the minimum amount of time to expect to see any changes, I am assuming that there have been some changes.
 However, I am not satisfied that it is enough.
 I can't say it didn't work and I can't say it absolutely did.
 I plan to continue to take pictures with each haircut.
 I have reduced the topical formula frequency to once a week since my hair cut and probably only have enough left for 2-5 more applications.
 I am going to continue the scalp brush daily and when I decide to invest in the topical formula again, I will continue its daily use at that time.
-Below the pictures I will summarize my experience with Adegen.
+At the bottom of the blog post, I will summarize my experience with Adegen.

 Summary of the Adegen Protocol the way I applied it: